kabirt7/to-do-app/README.md

 - Ensure TypeScript was up to scratch along with how this effects making my components reusable was a challenge.
 - Testing components vs ts logic was quite different.
 - I still feel like I need to fully consolidate my tests by practicing the concept.
+- I had an unclear understanding of how RHF works.
+Even though I've used it before, I had forgotten that it handles state internally.
+The confusion came form thinking only useRef allowed the updated info to be added by default.
+UseRef will take the input value from the DOM at the time of submitting whereas RHF will internally update the state as the input changes.

 ## LOG
 ## 4/4/24